- Programs & Services

 Kansas Dry Cleaning Program

-The Kansas Dry Cleaning Program was created when the Kansas Dry Cleaner Environmental Response Act became effective on July 1, 1995.
-The Program addresses facility registration, pollution prevention, and soil and groundwater contamination at retail dry cleaning facilities.
+The Kansas Dry Cleaning Program addresses facility registration, pollution prevention, and soil and groundwater contamination at retail dry cleaning facilities.
 A Dry Cleaning Facility Release Trust Fund was developed as a funding mechanism for conducting state-led investigations and remediation of soil and groundwater contamination at sites that have applied and been accepted into the Dry Cleaning Facility Release Trust Fund.

-Access to Open Records is provided to enable Kansans to review information about remedial actions taken by the Bureau of Environmental Remediation.
-This page provides information about how to request records from KDHE under the Kansas Open Records Act.
+Kansans have access to Open Records and can review information about remedial actions taken by the Bureau of Environmental Remediation.
+Learn how to request open records from KDHE under the Kansas Open Records Act.

 Register Your Dry Cleaner Business